2023 Annual Report on Internal Complaint Handling

 3. The complaint

-Complaint about municipal action in response to reported parking nuisance.
+Complaint regarding municipal action in response to a reported parking violation.

 4. The complaint